usc-isi-i2/kgtk/docs/transform/filter.md

 | -- | -- | -- | -- |
 | t3 | terminator | genre | action |

+!!! note
-> NOTE: The edge terminator/genre/action appears in both the genre and action output files.
+    The edge terminator/genre/action appears in both the genre and action output files.

 ### Sending Different Edges to Different Files with First Match